Local SEO & Google Reviews: what matters, what doesn’t, and how to win

 The fastest way to recover after fake or malicious reviews

-• Identify which reviews are most damaging (recent 1-stars, obvious fakes, policy issues).
+- Identify the most damaging reviews first (recent 1-stars, obvious fakes, policy violations).